A Streetcar Named Desire

 He holds Masters and Artist Diploma degrees at the University of Cincinnati-College Conservatory of Music, where he studied under the tutelage of William McGraw.

-Praised by the Chicago Tribune for her “firmly knit tone from top to bottom of an imposingly wide range,” in the 2019/20 Season, American mezzo-soprano Jill Grove returns to both the Metropolitan Opera and the Lyric Opera of Chicago as the Governess in Pique Dame, joins Minnesota Opera for Klytaemnestra in Elektra, and joins the Metropolitan Opera for their production of Káťa Kabanová.
-Next season includes returns to the Metropolitan Opera, the Lyric Opera of Chicago, and Arizona Opera.
-Last season, Grove sang the Fortune Teller in Arabella and Mamma Lucia in Cavalleria Rusticana with San Francisco Opera, 1st Maid in Elektra with Canadian Opera Company, and returned to the Metropolitan Opera for their productions of Götterdämmerung and Dialogues of the Carmelites.
-She also joined the Calgary Philharmonic for performances of Verdi’s Requiem.
+Praised by the Chicago Tribune for her “firmly knit tone from top to bottom of an imposingly wide range,” in the 2021/22 Season, American mezzo-soprano Jill Grove returns Arizona Opera as Madame Armfeldt in A Little Night Music, and also returns to the Metropolitan Opera for their productions of Elektra and The Rake’s Progress.
+She recently joined the Metropolitan Opera and the Lyric Opera of Chicago as the Governess in Pique Dame, joined Minnesota Opera for Klytaemnestra in Elektra, San Francisco Opera the Fortune Teller in Arabella and Mamma Lucia in Cavalleria Rusticana, Canadian Opera Company 1st Maid in Elektra, and joined the Calgary Philharmonic for performances of Verdi’s Requiem.

 The mezzo’s other recent performances include Ježibaba in Rusalka with Des Moines Metro Opera; Klytaemnestra in Elektra with Michigan Opera Theatre; Auntie in Peter Grimes with Canadian Opera Company; Ježibaba in Rusalka and First Maid in Elektra with Houston Grand Opera; Buryja in Jenůfa, Madelon in Andrea Chenier and Jenny Reefer in Thompson’s The Mother of Us All at San Francisco Opera; Dame Quickly in Falstaff, Muschel in Die ägyptische Helena, Florence Pike in Albert Herring, Ursule in Béatrice et Bénédict, and Antonia’s Mother in Les contes d’Hoffmann with Santa Fe Opera; Erda in Siegfried, Nutrice in L'Incoronazione di Poppea, and Zita in Gianni Schicchi at Los Angeles Opera; Baba the Turk in The Rake’s Progress with Pittsburgh Opera and Utah Opera; Amneris in Aida in previous performances with Canadian Opera Company and New Orleans Opera; Ulrica in Un ballo in maschera with San Diego Opera; and the Sorceress in Dido and Aeneas with Philharmonia Baroque.
 In Europe, Grove has performed the role of Haushälterin in Die schweigsame Frau with Théâtre du Châtelet; the Deaconess in Szymanowski’s Krol Roger; Ulrica in Un ballo in maschera with Welsh National Opera and Teatro Carlo Felice; and Erda in Siegfried and the First Norn in Götterdämmerung with the Bayerische Staatsoper in Munich under the baton of Kent Nagano.